ITALIANS OF CENTRAL OKLAHOMA

 On or before the first Regular meeting in February in alternate years, the Board shall prepare a slate of candidates containing the names of one or more nominees for each of the positions to be presented on the ballot.
 The President shall also call for nominations from the floor for the election of available officer positions.

 The slate of officers shall be submitted to the membership during the regularly scheduled Business Meeting in February and shall likewise be published in the January edition of the Club's newsletter.
-Any member may make additional nominations from the floor at the February Business Meeting, provided the nominee is present to accept the nomination in person or has previously consented in writing to accept the nomination.
+Any member may make additional nominations from the floor at the February Business Meeting, provided the nominee is present to accept the nomination in person or has previously consented to accept the nomination.

 Section 2: